Best Museums in London For Kids

 London Museum slavery

-The museum of London Docklands, a free museum near Canary Wharf is a great London museum for kids focussing on London’s history.
+The Museum of London Docklands, a free museum near Canary Wharf is a great London museum for kids focussing on London’s history.

 This museum includes the Mudlarks children’s gallery and a permanent exhibit about the slave trade which is very good for any child to learn about.
+Admission is free and you do not normally need to reserve a time slot, but do check their website, below, for any changes.

 Find out more here, at their website.